UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

     ![vApp Templates menu option](images/vmw-vcd-mnu-vapp-templates.png)

-8. Click the triple-dot icon next to the **GPGPU** template and select **Create vApp**.
+8. Click the triple-dot icon next to the **GPGPU** template for your preferred operating system (for example **CentOS7x64-GPGPU-Blank**) and select **Create vApp**.

     ![Create vApp menu option](images/vmw-vcd-mnu-create-vapp-from-template.png)

     > [!NOTE]
-    > The GPGPU template provides a shell VM with no disks attached, hence no operating system installed.
+    > The GPGPU templates provides a shell VM with no disks attached, hence no operating system installed.
 You'll need add the necessary disks so that you can install your preferred operating system on the VM.

 9. On the *Select Name* page of the *Create vApp from Template* dialog box, give the vApp a **Name** and **Description**, select the appropriate **Runtime lease** and **Storage lease** then click **Next**.